frossm/rpncalc/mdbook/src/Chapters/Conversions.md

 with the
 converted value.

-From within RPNCalc, the `convertunits` command (see below) will display the same list of supported conversion units as displayed below.
-It's much easier to display that rather than come to this User Guide.
+From within RPNCalc, the `list units` or `list conv` commands (see below) will display the same list of supported conversion units as displayed below.
+It's much
+easier to display that
+rather
+than
+come to this User Guide.